Virtual Storage Platform

+Currently supported models include: G350, G370, E590, G700, E790, G900 and E1090 for mid-range systems; G1000, G1500 and 5000-series for high-end enterprise systems.

 History

 Hitachi Virtual Storage Platform, also known as VSP was first introduced in September, 2010.
 This storage platform builds on the design of Universal Storage Platform V, originally released in 2007.

 Architecture

 At the heart of the system is the HiStar E-Network, a network crossbar switch matrix.
-This storage platform is made up of different technologies than USP and USP V. The connectivity to back-end disks is via 6Gbit/s SAS links instead of 4Gbit/s Fibre Channel loop.
+This storage platform is made up of different technologies than USP and USP V. The connectivity to back-end disks is via 6 Gbit/s SAS links instead of 4 Gbit/s Fibre Channel loop.
 The internal processors are now Intel multi-core processors, and in addition to 3.5-inch drives support has been added for 2.5 inch small-form factor HDDs.
 The VSP supports SSD, SAS and SATA drives.